Aura

 - Automatic schema sanitization for OpenAI function-calling compatibility

-- Embeddable Rust core independent from configuration layer
+- Embeddable Rust core, independent from configuration layer

 Looking for orchestration mode?
 Multi-agent orchestration is available on the